-You can grow a lot of basic food crops yourself, even though not many people grow them in their own gardens.
-You might be used to buying these foods from the shop, but they’re actually quite easy and productive to grow in your own self sufficient garden.
+You can grow a lot of basic food crops like wheat and sugar yourself, even though not many people grow them in their own gardens.
+You might be used to buying these foods from the shop, but they’re actually quite easy and productive to grow in your own self sufficient garden!

 How good would it be to not buy your wheat flour from the shop, but grow and grind your own instead!

 Outdoor Happens is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Click to learn more

 All species of wheat are annual plants.
 That’s pretty much the only downside of wheat, you will need to replant it every year.
 There are several varieties you can choose to grow in a self sufficient garden, including durum wheat, bread wheat, and spelt.

 Wheat grows best in a medium to heavy soil.
 It doesn’t like acidic or alkaline soils, so you’ll need to make sure your soil is of neutral pH.
 It grows readily from seed, as long as you keep the soil moist until it has germinated.
 Sow approximately 5g of seed per square meter, as deep as the seed is long (about 2-3cm).